Every artist is unreasonable, because he or she is doing something that hasn't been done before.Eli Broad

 Another striking feature grabs you on the way into the otherwise minimalist first floor entrance/lobby: a 105-foot-long escalator “tunnel” zooming straight up through the ceiling on a one-way trip through the belly of the vault to the exhibition level on top.
 As an overture is to music, the Broad tunnel sets the stage for the visual experience to come.

 Once up top, the airy, light–filled space offers ample space to enjoy all there is to see.
 During our visit, we took in work from luminaries such as Cy Twombly, Susan Rothenberg, Robert Rauschenberg, Barbara Kruger, Ed Ruscha, Anselm Kiefer, Jean‐Michel Basquiat, and Cindy Sherman.

 Although the Broad does not charge an entrance fee, they do provide advance tickets governed by time periods.
 This controls the number and flow of patrons throughout the day, leading to a museum experience that never feels overly crowded or hectic.
-(Procrastinators, don’t fret: same-day tickets are available, but get ready to wait 30-45 minutes weekdays and 60-90 minutes on weekends.)
+(Procrastinators, don’t fret: same-day tickets are available, but expect to wait 30+ minutes weekdays and 60+ minutes on weekends.)

 In this sense, the Broad feels more like a quasi-intimate gallery than a major art institution.
 We were able to stroll around at a humane pace and enjoy all the work in our own time, without continually having to push through crowds of fellow museum-goers hogging up valuable sightlines.

 For example, ever been to The Louvre?
 Tried to see – and enjoy -- the Mona Lisa?